Anthrocon/www/content/Dealers & Artists/dealers/index.md

 ### Booths

+**Tattoo Booth:** $600

+- 10’x10’ partially enclosed with two 8’x30" tables
+- Includes 20A electrical power
+- At convention tattoos may only happen in tattoo booths, not in any other areas of the dealers room

-**Small Booth**: $1400
+**Small Booth:** $1400

-- 16’x16’ partially enclosed with four 8'x30" tables
+- 16’x16’ partially enclosed with four 8’x30" tables
-- includes 20A electrical power
+- Includes 20A electrical power

-**Large Booth**: $2200
+**Large Booth:** $2200

-- 20’x24’ partially enclosed with six 8'x30" tables
+- 20’x24’ partially enclosed with six 8’x30" tables
-- includes 20A electrical power
+- Includes 20A electrical power

 {{< center >}}## Dealers Assistants{{< /center >}}